Unique Opportunities for Enhanced Residency Training

 Leadership Development with LEED-R

-LEED-R, also known as Leadership Excellence EDucation for Residents/Fellows, is a two week intensive, interdisciplinary program to develop the skills and tools to be an effective and efficient physician leader in health care now and in the future.
+LEED-R, also known as Leadership Excellence EDucation for Residents/Fellows, is a two-week intensive, interdisciplinary program to develop the skills and tools to be an effective and efficient physician leader in health care now and in the future.

-The LEED-R program includes a two-week block of protected time for intensive leadership development for a select group of 25 residents/fellows each year using the National Center for Healthcare Leadership competencies utilizing multiple platforms of learning and interaction with ChristianaCare leadership and outside experts on:
+The LEED-R program includes a two-week block of protected time for intensive leadership development for a select group of 25 residents/fellows each year using the National Center for Healthcare Leadership competencies incorporating multiple platforms of learning and interaction with ChristianaCare leadership and outside experts on:

 • Self-Awareness & Leadership.